-El Capitan Entrance Improvements Project
+El Capitán Entrance Improvements Project

-California State Parks acquired the land that now encompasses El Capitan State Beach between 1953 and 1967; and the State Parks Commission classified El Capitan State Beach in June of 1962.
+California State Parks acquired the land that now encompasses El Capitán State Beach between 1953 and 1967; and the State Parks Commission classified El Capitán State Beach in June of 1962.
 The park and campground developments remain in the original 1978 configuration, thus the park suffers from outdated and inadequate facilities.

-Pedestrian access for Day Use will be available throughout the project.
-Expect that the location and route may be fluid to avoid construction areas.
-Please visit the El Capitan State Beach Facebook and Channel Coast District Instagram pages for the most recent updates on access.
+Expect that access route and location may be fluid to avoid construction areas.
+Please visit the El Capitán State Beach Facebook and Channel Coast District Instagram pages for the most recent updates on access.

 If you have any questions please contact the Channel Coast District at ChannelCoastInfo@Parks.Ca.Gov

 - Remove fish barrier along El Capitán Creek